nyarkokennedy/beyond-the-factor-of-safety/README.md

 Every site (including the Class 0 “no manifestation” site) produced a minimum FS < 1.0.
 The calculated FS values do **not** rank in the same order as the real-world surface damage severity.

 This is the deliberate, counter-intuitive result the project is built around — and the reason for the title.
-This matters because current CPT-based liquefaction assessment practice treats Factor of Safety as a proxy for surface damage risk.
+This highlights an important distinction between liquefaction triggering and the severity of surface manifestations.
 These results show that FS alone does not reliably rank sites by observed manifestation severity — a gap that motivates looking beyond triggering FS toward severity-index or displacement-based approaches (e.g. LPI, LSN) for practical hazard assessment.

 Thin-layer correction changed the numerical FS values (sometimes substantially) but never moved any site across the FS = 1.0 threshold, and did not restore a monotonic severity ranking.